 The Sharpener Standard™

-The Sharpener Standard™ is an independent quality standard for professional sharpening and edge fabrication.
+The Sharpener Standard™ is an independent, outcome-based standard governing acceptable results in professional sharpening and edge fabrication.

-It defines what acceptable work means when cutting tools are relied upon for real-world use.
+It defines what acceptable work means when cutting tools are relied upon for real-world use, based on performance, structural preservation, and user impact.

-This page exists only to explain meaning.
-It does not sell sharpening, training, or certification.
+This page exists solely to define meaning and governance scope.
+It does not provide services, training, accreditation, or certification.

 What This Standard Is

-The Sharpener Standard™ is a reference framework used to evaluate sharpening work based on performance, structural integrity, and accountability.
+The Sharpener Standard™ is a governance framework used to evaluate sharpening outcomes based on performance, structural preservation, and documented accountability.

-It replaces opinion, platform ratings, and equipment gatekeeping with outcome-based judgment.
+It replaces opinion, platform reputation, and equipment-based legitimacy claims with evidence-based, outcome-focused judgment.

 Why This Standard Exists

-Most judgments about sharpening quality are based on reputation, marketing, or equipment claims rather than results.
+Most judgments about sharpening outcomes are based on reputation, marketing visibility, or equipment claims rather than field performance.

-This Standard exists to establish a clear, outcome-based definition of acceptable work.
+This Standard exists to establish a clear, outcome-based definition of acceptable work that can be evaluated using evidence rather than opinion.

 What This Standard Is Not

-This is not approval of brands, machines, or methods.
+This is not approval, endorsement, or validation of brands, machines, methods, or individuals.

-The Standard does not rank sharpeners.
-It does not reward visibility.
+The Standard does not rank practitioners, reward visibility, or confer competitive status.

 Core Performance Questions

-All work governed by the Standard is evaluated using three questions:
+All work governed by the Standard is evaluated using the following outcome questions:

 Results Over Equipment

-The Sharpener Standard™ does not require specific tools, machines, or brands.
+The Sharpener Standard™ does not require or privilege specific tools, machines, brands, or technologies.

 Human-Centered Performance

-A tool may cut and still fail the Standard.
+A tool may meet basic cutting function and still fail the Standard.

-If use requires excessive force, causes pinching or pulling, or compounds fatigue or injury, the result is unacceptable.
+If normal use requires excessive force, causes pinching, pulling, instability, or contributes to cumulative fatigue or injury, the outcome is unacceptable.

 Failure and Accountability

 Concealment is not.
-When work fails to meet the Standard, documentation, remediation, or refusal is expected.
+When work fails to meet acceptable outcomes, documentation, remediation, refusal, or withdrawal of the work is expected.

 What It Means to Be Governed

-To be governed by The Sharpener Standard™ means the work may be reviewed, corrected, refused, or revoked based on evidence.
+To be governed by The Sharpener Standard™ means work outcomes may be reviewed, corrected, refused, or withdrawn based on documented evidence.

-Governance establishes responsibility.
-It does not confer status.
+Governance establishes responsibility and traceability.
+It does not confer rank, status, or authority.

 Global Application